-The colorwash heart quilt is finally finished and hanging up at our Duluth Bed and Breakfast in my craft.
+The colorwash heart quilt is finally finished and hanging up at our bed and breakfast in my craft room on second floor.
 Years ago when Duluth hosted a Minnesota Quilt Show, I attended and so enjoyed looking at the beautiful finished quilts and quilting supplies.
 I purchased the colorwash heart quilt kit only hoping that one day I would complete it.

 The fabrics that were provided in the kit that I bought were not really like the picture on the front of the quilt kit so off I went to find different fabrics that really inspired me.
 My love for pansies lead the search!
 Over many months and many stores, I finally found the fabrics that were just perfect for my quilt project.
 I choose fabrics with pansies, small flowers and fabrics with stems and leaves.
 My favorite color is lavender so I wanted to incorporate lots of colors of purple.
 I read the strip piecing directions over and over and over and even had a couple friends read them and try to make sense of the strip piecing process that I was not familiar with.
 Included with the kit was a piece of interfacing with squares printed on it for the layout because it was important that you placed the fabrics in such a way to make the heart the focal point and use the light and dark fabrics around the heart and in the lower corners.